C R G CRG Reports Exterior Engine 1967 Model ID

 SS Hood Ornaments

 For the 1968 model year, the chromed hood trim for SS396 changed from the simulated finned cooler to a set of simulated carburetor velocity stacks.
-The early 1968 model year SS350 continued to receive the 1967-style finned hood trim, but the SS350 trim transitioned to the velocity stack trim as the year progressed.
+The early 1968 model year SS350 continued to receive the 1967-style finned hood trim through October.
+Beginning in November 1967, the SS350 transitioned to the velocity stack trim (same as the SS396).
 The simulated velocity stack continued for the 1969 model year with all SS cars using this same hood trim.
-Related to this, the part number for the 1968-69 hood is different than 1967, with the only noticable difference being the drains used with the velocity stack trim.
+Related to this, the part number for the 1968-69 hood is different than 1967, with the major difference being the drains used with the velocity stack trim.

 Black-out Paint Applications

-Body sill black-out paint was applied to Z22 (RS) cars in 1967 and 1968, and to Z21 (style trim), Z22 (RS), and COPO 9560/9561 cars in 1969.
-But there were several body colors that were simply just too dark for this paint scheme to be effective, and for these colors (more below) the body sill black-out paint was omitted.
-Additionally, the body sill black-out was omitted for special models like the 1969 Z11 Indy Pace Car convertible trim package and the 1969 Z10 coupe trim package.
+Body sill black-out paint was applied to Z22 (RS) cars in 1967 and 1968 and to Z21 (style trim) and Z22 (RS) in 1969.
+But there were several body colors that were simply just too dark for this paint scheme to be effective and for these colors, the body sill black-out paint was omitted.
+Additionally, the body sill black-out was omitted for the 1969 Z11 Indy Pace Car convertible trim package and the 1969 Z10 coupe trim package.
 A Chevrolet Product Bulletin dated 2-4-69 describes the Z11 (Pace Car trim package) package and includes this instruction: "Body sill to be painted white instead of black."
-Although no instructions have been found for the Z10 coupe, it would be natural for this same philosophy to have been followed.
+Although no instructions have been found for the Z10 coupe, the intent would have been the same.

-There was also a paint color exception for the SS-396 tailpan black-out, but it was limited to black vehicles.
-In other words, only black (and special models like Z11 and Z10) SS-396 cars did not receive the (semi-gloss) blacked-out tailpans.
+There was also a paint color exception for the SS-396 tailpan black-out, but it was limited to black vehicles and the Z11 and Z10.
+Black SS-396 cars would not have received the (semi-gloss) blacked-out tailpans.
+But it should be noted that a few original paint black SS-396's have been observed with blacked-out tailpanels - the paint difference is only visible at the paint tape line.

-EE Deepwater (Dark) Blue 51 Dusk (Dark) Blue
+EE Deepwater (Dark) Blue EE Fathom (Dark) Blue 51 Dusk (Dark) Blue

 --------